d20-Luna/Iron-Gods/Technology Guide/README.md

 # Technology Guide

 This section attempts to convert all the supplementary material to the Iron Gods adventure path that still need to be included to actually run it within 2e.
-Most of it will be entries from the *[Technology Guide](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)* but some may be homebrewed extras to help with the conversion.
+Most of it will be entries from the *[Technology Guide](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)* or the *[Starfinder Second Edition Playtest](https://paizo.com/products/btq02ez4)*, but some may be homebrewed extras to help with the conversion.

 Please note that there will be **MAJOR SWEEPING CHANGES** to many items.